MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-connectivity-optics.md

 This document describes some of the connectivity optics Microsoft typically collects from customer devices, and describes some of the ways Microsoft uses such data to analyze and optimize service delivery and to assess and ensure the best possible end-user experience.

-Connectivity optics are generally collected from Microsoft applications installed on end-user devices, or when Microsoft 365 services are accessed from browsers.
-Unlike optional data collection within Microsoft 365 services, many of the connectivity optics described here are integral to ensuring that Microsoft meets our availability and performance commitment to customers by quickly detecting and responding to any issues in the connectivity path between end-users and Microsoft service endpoints.
-Some of these optics are also used to provide additional value to customers within features such as [Network connectivity in the Microsoft 365 Admin Center](office-365-network-mac-perf-overview.md).
+Connectivity optics are generally collected from Microsoft applications, which may be installed on end-user devices or accessed from browsers.
+Unlike optional data collection within Microsoft 365 services, many of the connectivity optics described here are integral to ensuring that Microsoft meets our availability and performance commitment to customers.
+These optics allow Microsoft to quickly detect and respond to any issues in the connectivity path between end-users and Microsoft service endpoints.
+Some of these optics are also used to enable features such as [Network connectivity in the Microsoft 365 Admin Center](office-365-network-mac-perf-overview.md).

 ## Optics collected from Microsoft 365 applications